engr-ibrahimsarder/engr-ibrahimsarder/README.md

 #### Web Developer and Designer

-I am a MERN STACK DEVELOPER.
-I love to use my creativity and make something new.
-That's why I love to work with React.js.
-Over the last year, I gather knowledge in various parts of web development by myself.
-My ultimate goal is to become an awesome full-stack web developer who can make beautiful UIs and also can handle the back end smoothly.
+I am an enthusiastic JavaScript developer with knowing some frameworks for the Front-end and the Back-end.
+I know Basic MongoDB but basically a MERN stack developer.
+I always focus on learning new technology.
+I wish to work in a progressive organization and contribute to the development of the organization with my hard work skill and dedication so on.
+Take a look at my work or get in touch!

 Skills: JavaScript / React.js / Node.js / Express.js / MongoDB / C / C++